mtkennerly/kelonio/examples/karma/README.md

     you will see logging for all of the raw performance measurements.
   * Enable (default) or disable browser inference.
 When enabled, the current browser name will be included in the performance report.
+  * Enable (default) or disable printing the performance report at the end of the test run.
 * In `index.test.js` or any other test file:
   * Call `benchmark.record()`.